AYCE-earth/public/README.md

 This is educational poster of CO₂ values of food, arranged for a one-view spotting on what's good and what is bad for our climate.

 ## Plan / Todo
-We want to build a website (jekyll? - github pages? - fancy animation), a forum (what software?), an FAQ to promote the poster.
+We want to build a website (jekyll? - github pages? - fancy animation - domain), a forum (what software?), an FAQ to promote the poster.
 If possible we want to crowdfund to place the poster as an appendix of newspapers (campact?).
 It should be possible to order ( webstore?) the poster together with an optional sticker pack (design?) and other promotional material.
 We put the poster source and the CO2 values into a public github repository for public use and external review (data format?).